 Most 3G devices will still be able to use 2G for voice calls and limited data services until the 2G networks are switched off.
 If a device has a SIM that can only work on a 3G network, you will need to upgrade it before the relevant MNO switches off their 3G network.

 If a device uses 2G, or will use 2G after 3G is switched off, then you will need to develop a migration plan with the 2G switch-off timings in mind.
+If a device uses a roaming SIM you will need to undertake work to understand how planned changes to 2G and 3G networks may impact you (see section below for more detail).

 You should also consider: